dhurlburtusa/shortcuts/bash/bash-cheat_sheet.md

 # Example
 # Find some text in the current directory and its subdirectories.
-grep -rn -e 'some text' ./
+grep -Enr 'some text' ./
 ```

 ## File Permissions